jidongbsu/cs333/labs/pki/README.md

 ### Assumptions

 We assume there is a trusted CA called GoMommy.
 And GoMommy's private key and certificate are both created already (named ca.key and ca.crt).
 We also assume we have used this CA to certify a website called fakenews.com.
-The private key and certificate for this website is also listed on the course page (named fakenews.key and fakenews.pem).
+The private key and certificate for this website are also created and provided (named fakenews.key and fakenews.pem).

 ### Steps